Recognizing Advanced Heart Failure and Knowing Your Options

 Temporary therapies

-Short-term treatments are sometimes needed to help a patient recover from a reversible condition, such as acute kidney failure.
-Temporary therapies can also be a transition to a permanent therapy, such as a heart transplant.
+Short-term treatments can sometimes help a patient recover from a condition that can get better, such as acute kidney failure.
+Temporary treatments can also be a step toward a permanent solution, such as a heart transplant.

-Still, these temporary interventions might be needed indefinitely if a patient’s health worsens.
-Health care professionals and patients should discuss the possibility of long-term use before choosing one of the following treatments:
+However, if the patient’s health gets worse, these solutions might be needed for a long time.
+Health care professionals and patients should talk about the possibility of long-term use before deciding on one of these treatments:

-• Temporary mechanical support devices: A heart attack, severe inflammation of the heart muscle (myocarditis) or another heart emergency can prevent the heart from pumping enough blood.
-Quick intervention can support a failing heart temporarily, until it has time to recover.
-Temporary mechanical support devices for advanced heart failure include:
+• Temporary mechanical support devices can help the heart pump blood after a heart attack, severe inflammation of the heart muscle (myocarditis) or another heart emergency.
+These devices support the heart temporarily, until it recovers.
+Examples include:

-• Percutaneous ventricular assist device: A left ventricular assist device, or LVAD, helps the heart heal by taking over the workload of the left ventricle, the heart chamber that pumps blood to the body.
-Normally, blood is sent from the left atrium to the left ventricle, where it’s pumped out to the body.
+• A percutaneous ventricular assist device (LVAD) takes over the workload of the left ventricle, which pumps blood to the body.
+Normally, blood moves from the left atrium to the left ventricle and then out to the body.
 With an LVAD, a tube placed in the left atrium pulls oxygen-rich blood out of the heart and circulates it throughout the body.
 The device might be inserted through a small opening in the skin.
 The pump and its controller remain outside the body.
 The device is typically used for up to two weeks.

-• Extracorporeal membrane oxygenation: Blood is sent through an extracorporeal membrane oxygenation (ECMO) machine to increase the amount of oxygen in the blood.
-The oxygen-rich blood is then returned to the body.
+• Extracorporeal membrane oxygenation (ECMO) is a machine that increases the oxygen in the blood and then returns it to the body.
 ECMO is typically needed for only days or weeks.

-• Positive inotropic drugs: A positive inotropic drug is a therapy given intravenously to make the heart beat more forcefully in select patients.
+• Positive inotropic drugs are given through an IV to make the heart beat more strongly.

-• Renal replacement therapy: Advanced heart failure can put significant strain on the kidneys, making them less able to dispose of sodium and water.
+• Renal replacement therapy: Advanced heart failure can strain the kidneys, making it hard for them to remove sodium and water.
 If the kidneys fail, renal replacement therapy, such as dialysis, can remove waste and extra fluid from the blood.

-The pump is implanted in the upper part of the abdomen and functions as a mechanical heart, pulling blood from the left ventricle and sending it to the aorta for delivery to the rest of the body.
-A tube attaches the pump to a battery and control system, worn outside the body.
+The pump is placed in the upper abdomen and works like a mechanical heart.
+It moves blood from the left ventricle to the aorta.
+A tube connects the pump to a battery and control system worn outside the body.

 Other health problems